anton-k/mig/docs/src/02-request-anatomy.md

   pure $ ok $ "Hello " <> nameA <> " and " <> nameB
 ```

-Also we can input anything of the instance of classes `FromHttpApiData` and `ToParamSchema`.
+Also we can input any type if it has instance of the classes `FromHttpApiData` and `ToParamSchema`.
 For example let's add two numbers:

 ```haskell